eduard-martinez/e-martinez.github.io/_pages/research.md

 description: A growing collection of my previous and current papers.
 order: 2
 ---

-<strong>Research Interest<strong>
+## Research Interest
-Research Interests: _Macroeconomics, Environmental Economics.
+Macroeconomics, Environmental Economics, Climate Policies and Just Energy Transition.

 ## Publication
 - **The Effects of COVID-19 on the Labor Market**, *International Journal of Economics, Business and Management*